 Gold also serves as a hedge against inflation and economic downturns, proven by its positive return during the 2008 financial crisis when stocks faced significant losses.

 Unlike bonds, gold coins do not generate regular income.
-However, they offer notable appreciation and portfolio diversification, particularly valuable during periods of low bond yields.
+However, they offer notable appreciation and portfolio diversification, particularly valuable during low bond yields.

 Gold Vs. Stocks Performance

-From 1990 to 2020, stocks, represented by the DJIA, significantly outperformed gold, highlighting the long-term growth potential of equities.
-In contrast, during shorter time frames marked by economic uncertainty, such as 2005 to 2020, gold outperformed stocks, underscoring its role as a safe-haven asset.
+From 1990 to 2020, stocks represented by the DJIA significantly outperformed gold, highlighting the long-term growth potential of equities.
+In contrast, during shorter periods marked by economic uncertainty, such as 2005 to 2020, gold outperformed stocks, underscoring its role as a safe-haven asset.

 While stocks generally offer higher returns, gold remains a critical portfolio component for risk diversification.